fastmovingtarget/TripeTriad/README.md

     - If the placed card's value is greater than the adjacent value on an existing card, the existing card flips to the player's ownership.
     - If the placed card's value is less than the adjacent value on an existing card, the existing card does not change.
 - Play continues until all board spaces are taken.
+## Optional Rules:
+- Open (default) - the visibility of the opponent's hand.
+If open is not set, the opponent's hand is not visible.
+- Same - When a card is played, its side values are compared to the cards around it.
+If the more than one side value is the SAME as the corresponding values of the cards next to it, flip those spaces to the user's control.
+- Plus - When a card is played, its side values are compared to the cards around it.
+Add the side values of the card to the corresponding values of the cards next to it.
+If more than one side adds to the same total, flip those spaces to the user's control.
+- Wall - For comparing values for PLUS and SAME, spaces outside the Tripe Triad board are counted as 0.

 # Status:
 - Basic Gameplay is now complete.